icub-tech-iit/documentation/docs/hands/fingertip_and_mma_mk5.md

 #### ergoCub SN000

+!!! note:

-**Note: in ergoCub SN000 currently the fingertips are not wired to the MMA board**
+in ergoCub SN000 currently the fingertips are not wired to the MMA board

 | finger |  AD0 | AD1 | IMU | I2C dataline | IIT code |
 |:--:|:--:|:--:|:--:|:--:|:--:|